Some Fundamental Theorems in Mathematics: Primes

 \satz{ $\pi(x) \sim x/\log(x)$. }

 The result was investigated experimentally first by Anton Ferkel and Jurij Vega, Adrien-Marie Legendre first conjectured in 1797 a law of this form.
 Carl Friedrich Gauss wrote in 1849 that he experimented independently around 1792 with such a law.
 The theorem was proven in 1896 by Jacques Hadamard and Charles de la Vall\'ee Poussin.
 Proofs without complex analysis were put forward by Atle Selberg and Paul Erd\"os in 1949.
+A simple analytic proof was given by Donald Newman in \cite{Newman1980}.
 The prime number theorem also assures that there are infinitely many primes but it makes the statement {\bf quantitative} in that it gives an idea how fast the number of primes grow asymptotically.
 Under the assumption of the Riemann hypothesis, Lowell Schoenfeld proved $|\pi(x)-{\rm li}(x)| < \sqrt{x} \log(x)/(8 \pi)$, where ${\rm li}(x)= \int_0^x dt/\log(t)$ is the {\bf logarithmic integral}.